-Featuring the 2017 Literary Award Honoree
+Featuring the 2018 Literary Award Honoree

-Saturday, November 11
+Saturday, November 10

 This is a free, ticketed event open to the public.
-Tickets will be available after October 2 at the Salon@615 website.

 Note: There will be no book signing at this event.

 The Nashville Public Library Literary Award recognizes distinguished authors and other individuals for their contribution to the world of books and reading.
-Past recipients are John Lewis, Jon Meacham, Scott Turow, Robert K. Massie, Margaret Atwood, John McPhee, Billy Collins, Doris Kearns Goodwin, John Irving, Ann Patchett, John Updike, David McCullough and David Halberstam.
+Past recipients are Elizabeth Gilbert, John Lewis, Jon Meacham, Scott Turow, Robert K. Massie, Margaret Atwood, John McPhee, Billy Collins, Doris Kearns Goodwin, John Irving, Ann Patchett, John Updike, David McCullough and David Halberstam.